SaskiaPacker/rock-paper-scissors/README.md

 ### Future Implementations
 - To set a break for best out of 5.
 - To be able to start over without having to refresh the browser.

+### Accessibility
+- Semanctic HTML
+- Sufficient colour contrast
+- Aria labels and alt attributes
+- Large buttons so you're able to read thing easily

+# Technologies Used

+### Languages Used
+- HTML
+- CSS
+- Javascript

+### Framesworks, Libraries & Programs Used
+- Github
+- Codeanywhere
+- Google Fonts
+- Js Hint
+- W3 Schools
+- Google Dev Tools
+- Am I responsive?

+# Deployment and Local Development

+## Deployment
+Github pages has been used to deploy the live website.
+The instructions to achieve this are below:

+- Login in (or sign up) to GitHub.
+- In the top right had conrner, click your picture and then select 'your respoitories'
+- Find the respository for this project, rock-paper-scissors
+- Click on the settings link in the left hand side navigation bar.
+- In the source section, choose main from the drop down menu, select branch menu.
+- Select root from the drop down, select folder menu
+- Click save.
+Your live Github pages is now deployed at the URL shown.

+## Local Deployment
+### How To Fork
+To fork the Rock, Paper, Scissors repository:
+- Login in to GitHub (or sign up)
+- Go to the repository for this project. /SaskiaPacker/rock-paper-scissors
+- Click fork in the to right corner.

+### How to Clone
+To clone the Rock, Paper, Scissors repository
+- Log in (or sign up to) GitHub.
+- Go to the respository for this project SaskiaPacker/rock-paper-scissors
+- Click on the code button, select whether you would like to clone with HTTPS, SSH, or GitHub CLI and copy the link shown
+- Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+- Type 'git clone' into the terminal and then paste the link you copied in step 3.
+- Press Enter.